 Just remember though, the most important feature of almost any website is content.
 Without good content to keep readers engaged, sharing your content, or purchasing your products, it will not matter what SEO methods you employ.
 Having visitors is what counts in the end and ironically that is what will increase your search engine visibility.

 What SEO techniques have you tried on your website?
-Are there any other tips or tricks involving SEO you would like to share?
+Are there any other tips or tricks involving SEO you would like to share or questions around using Avada with WordPress?
 Please let us know in the comments below!